 Bruce Lee as Kato in the The Green Hornet

 Bruce Lee always had star potential but early in his career, it was much more difficult for an Asian American to land acting gigs.
 There simply weren’t parts written for Asian Americans.
 In the mid-1960s, however, he accepted the role of Kato, the sidekick of the Green Hornet in a new television series about the comic book superhero.
 Playing Kato allowed Lee to show off his martial arts chops, which fans loved.
-In fact, it helped to pave to way for Lee to star in a series of martial arts films throughout the 1970s.
+In fact, it helped to pave the way for Lee to star in a series of martial arts films throughout the 1970s.

 Triple coolness!
 Carroll Shelby and Steve McQueen standing by a new Cobra in 1963